aaronczichon/obsidian-location-plugin/README.md

 For more data privacy information about Mapbox, please refer to the [Mapbox Privacy Policy](https://www.mapbox.com/privacy/).

+## Changelog

+Full changelog of the latest versions can be found in the [CHANGELOG.md](./CHANGELOG.md) file.

 ## Support

 If you like the plugin and want to support the development, you can [buy me a coffee](https://buymeacoffee.com/aaronczichon.de).